Appearance

 | SSR | ✅² | ✅² | ⚠️ client-only | ✅² | ✅² | — | ✅ by construction³ |

 ¹ No controlled/v-model content contract.
-Neither official wrapper ships two-way content binding — you get content in + an onUpdate callback out, and must hand-roll the setContent loop (the Vue v-model story is a documented manual modelValue + watch→setContent pattern, the single most-asked Vue question). ngx-tiptap is the exception: it implements ControlValueAccessor, so [(ngModel)] and reactive forms work.
-Rozie gives every target a controlled html two-way binding with a built-in echo-guard — and because html is the single model prop, the Angular target also auto-implements ControlValueAccessor (provider + the four accessor methods + focusout-touched), so [(ngModel)], [formControl], and formControlName all bind directly — matching ngx-tiptap's forms story with no extra wiring.
+Neither official wrapper ships two-way content binding.
+You get content in plus an onUpdate callback out, and must hand-roll the setContent loop (the Vue v-model story is a documented manual modelValue + watch→setContent pattern, the single most-asked Vue question). ngx-tiptap is the exception: it implements ControlValueAccessor, so [(ngModel)] and reactive forms work.
+Rozie gives every target a controlled html two-way binding with a built-in echo-guard.
+Because html is the single model prop, the Angular target also auto-implements ControlValueAccessor, so [(ngModel)], [formControl], and formControlName all bind directly, matching ngx-tiptap's forms story with no extra wiring.

 ² SSR supported but requires the immediatelyRender: false ritual (+ 'use client' on Next.js / the Nuxt guide). ³ Rozie's wrapper instantiates the engine inside the mount hook only (no top-level DOM), so it is SSR-safe by construction.